-Intensive Driving Courses are suitable for people who want to pass their driving test in one to two weeks and don’t want to spend months and years learning.
+Intensive Driving Courses are suitable for people who want to pass their driving test in one to two weeks and don’t want to spend months and years of learning.

 See also our semi intensive driving courses option.